grafana/loki/docs/installation/docker.md

-# Installing Loki with Docker or Docker Compose
+# Install Loki with Docker or Docker Compose

-You can install Loki with Docker or Docker Compose for evaluating, testing, or developing Loki.
+You can install Loki and Promtail with Docker or Docker Compose if you are evaluating, testing, or developing Loki.
-For production, we recommend Tanka or Helm.
+For production, we recommend installing with Tanka or Helm.

 ## Prerequisites